Learning Git

 git branch -m master main

-Or set the global default to main:
+You can also set the global default for new repos to main:

 1